You are here

 Famed financier and one-time U.S. Treasury Secretary Andrew Mellon offered to donate his expansive art collection to launch a national art museum that would rival those of other great cities around the world during then-president Franklin D. Roosevelt’s administration.
 Roosevelt agreed and in 1937 the National Gallery of Art was officially established.
 Today, the museum is home to great works like Leonardo da Vinci’s Ginevra de Benci (the only da Vinci in the Western hemisphere), Edgar Degas’ Little Dancer Aged 14 and Vincent van Gogh’s Self Portrait.
 The museum consists of an East and West building—connected by a concourse walkway-turned-artwork with Leo Villareal’s mesmerizing Multiverse.

-One of downtown’s newest destinations is CityCenterDC.
+One of downtown’s hottest destinations is CityCenterDC.
 The massive, mixed-use development takes up several city blocks and boasts a Rodeo Drive-worthy amount of luxe labels.
 Window shop or break out your credit card for brands like Paul Stuart, Gucci, Hermes, Kate Spade, Christian Dior and Allen Edmonds.
 You’ll be hearing the soundtrack to Pretty Woman in your head the whole time.

 The Daughters of the American Revolution headquarters doubles as a music venue in Downtown DC.
 The calendar is usually jam packed with performances by touring musicians, comedians and special events – check it out here.
 The first floor of the building also houses a museum (open Monday-Saturday) dedicated to the history of the American Revolution.